Fire and Life Safety Policies

 Fireplace use

 To use a house fireplace students must inform their house chair and contact Campus Safety in advance of starting the fire.
 When calling Campus Safety the dispatcher will review the safety checklist with the caller.
-Fire screens must always be in place before using any fireplace.
+Fire screens must always be in place when using any fireplace.

 Bonfires